ducduyhsme/YouTube-Custom-Playback-Speed-Button/README.md

 2. My setting is gone after the update!

   * Make sure you download and run [this .bat file](https://github.com/ducduyhsme/YouTube-Custom-Speed-Button/blob/main/backup%2C%20detect%20and%20import%20(manually).bat) before updating, otherwise all your saved settings will be lost.
+3. It doesn't apply the value after I save!

+  * Restart the script and reload page (F5)